Dollar edges near multi-year highs after Christmas

 Data released on Friday highlighted some of the struggle the Bank of Japan faces.
 The year-on-year rise in Japan's core consumer prices slowed to 2.7 percent in November from 2.9 percent in October as a result of the steep drop in crude oil prices.

-Widening differentials between U.S. and record-low Japanese and German yields should favour the dollar as more traders return from holidays.
+Widening differentials between U.S. and record-low Japanese and German yields should favor the dollar as more traders return from holidays.

 U.S. two-year Treasuries yield held a 0.84 percentage point premium over the comparable German Schatz yield, which was the largest since early 2007.
 It held a 0.74 point yield premium over two-year Japanese government debt, close to the biggest level since May 2010, according to Reuters data.